cboyda/LighthouseLabs/Project-SQL/QA.md

 <details>
 <summary> C. Find, Fix THEN Future Proof</summary>

-As [issues](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/cleaning_data.md) that were found were documented in but more importantly steps were placed to ensure data integrity was maintained into the future.
+As [issues](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/cleaning_data.md) were found they were documented.
+Most importantly steps were also taken to ensure data integrity was maintained into the future.

-A great example is #5 on that page, where foreign key constraints were integrated to make the JOIN more effective.
+* A great example is #5 on that page, where foreign key constraints were integrated to make the JOIN more effective.

-The FULL list of fixes is included in [SQL step-by-step creation and cleaning queries](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/project1-postgresql.sql)

-This was also created in case the data/imported tables was corrupted and needed to be redone.

 Another great example is the lack of foreign key constraints between all_sessions and products, based on key.

 ```
 SELECT als.productSKU AS all_sessions_sku, p.SKU AS products_sku
 FROM all_sessions AS als